elastic/elastic-charts/api/charts.api.md

     };
 }

+// Warning: (ae-missing-release-tag) "SortSeriesByConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface SortSeriesByConfig {
+    default?: SeriesCompareFn;
+    // Warning: (ae-forgotten-export) The symbol "SeriesCompareFn" needs to be exported by the entry point index.d.ts legend?: SeriesCompareFn;
+    rendering?: SeriesCompareFn;
+    tooltip?: SeriesCompareFn;
+}

 // Warning: (ae-missing-release-tag) "Spec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)